jiangdada1221/TCRpeg/README.md

 ## Data

  All the data used in the paper is publicly available, so we suggest readers refer to the original papers for more details.
-We also upload the processed data which can be downloaded via https:xxxxx
+We also upload the processed data which can be downloaded via [this link](https://drive.google.com/file/d/1FUsZRxoTQLi57SdY4yXob2X22LmK7B6E/view?usp=sharing)

 ## Usage instructions